128technology/docs/docs/intro_installation.md

 sudo systemct1 status 128T
   ```
 **Result**: The software is listed as _inactive (dead)_.
-4. Close the command prompt window.
+4. Close the Linux shell.